hdShang/arxiv-daily/docs/cs-RO/2025-12-21/papers/251217309v1-recipemasterllm-revisiting-roboearth-in-the-era-of-large-language-mo.md

 ---
 layout: default
-title: RecipeMasterLLM: Revisiting RoboEarth in the Era of Large Language Models
+title: "RecipeMasterLLM: Revisiting RoboEarth in the Era of Large Language Models"
 ---

 # RecipeMasterLLM: Revisiting RoboEarth in the Era of Large Language Models